HOST A HOUSE CONCERT

 What exactly is the order of events for the evening?

 The order is pretty laid back.
 It's usually great to give folks 1 hour to arrive, get comfortable, and chat it up before getting into music.
 Music can go for as little as 1 hour or as long as 2.
 Sometimes, depending on how long the music is planned to go, there is a break in the middle to allow people to stretch their legs, get more food, and talk.
 Spontaneity is part of what makes house concerts a fun and unique music-listening experience!

 Ok, this officially sounds like fun!
 What's next?

-Awesome!
-Send us an email via the contact form below, and we'll get the ball rolling!
+- Send us an email via the contact form below, and we'll send you all the necessary information!

 - Click here to download our House Concert Host Guide, and you'll find a link to our host application at the end!